 Performance in the Software Development Lifecycle

 In response, forward-thinking organizations have introduced new approaches such as shift left.
-But what does this actually mean and how is it related to performance?
-In accordance with the defect-cost theory, this term refers to the point in time where you detect and fix issues.
+But what does this actually mean, and how is it related to performance?
+In accordance with the defect-cost theory, this term refers to the point in time when you detect and, fix issues.
 Shift-left testing can reveal functional defects and even more importantly, can bring to light any of the performance flaws that often lead to a complex design rework.